 In the bowl of your electric mixer, or a large bowl, combine 2 cups flour, yeast, sugar, salt, and baking soda, whisk to combine.

-Add margarine, milk, and water and beat on high for about 4-5 minutes.
+Add butter, milk, and water and beat on high for about 4-5 minutes.

 Gradually add remaining 3 cups of flour, and bit until mixture has thickened slightly.
-Mixture will still be sticking.
+Mixture will still be sticky.

 Prepare to bread loaf pans by spraying with non-stick cooking spray and sprinkling with cornmeal.

 Evenly distribute dough into both pans and sprinkle with more cornmeal.